ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: Ablation Analysis.

-In this part, we provide ablation experiments on Cifar10 dataset.
-We replace our error-robust selection strategy with the fixed selection strategy that fixedly selects the last k estimated noises previously saved in the Lagrange buffer at every sampling step.
-The results are shown in Tab. \ref{tab:cifar10-ers-ablation}.
-From the table, we can see that our selection strategy achieves better FID generation results.
+To verify the selection strategy, we replace our error-robust selection strategy (ERS) with the fixed selection strategy (fixed) that fixedly selects the last $k$ estimated noises previously saved in the Lagrange buffer at every sampling step.
+We select Cifar10 and LSUN-church datasets for evaluation.
+We use the pretrained checkpoints of discrete-time diffusion models provided by \cite{ddim}.
+The results are shown in Tab. \ref{tab:cifar10-ablation} and Tab. \ref{tab:church-ablation}.
+From the table, we can see that our selection strategy achieves better generation results in general on various Lagrange order $k$ settings.
+Furthermore, we can obverse that when the Lagrange order $k$ is high, the effect of ERS is more obvious.
+It demonstrates the potential of the proposed error-robust selection strategy.

+We further visualize the comparison results in Fig. \ref{fig:pds_visualzation}.
+The results in Fig. \ref{fig:pds_visualzation} are achieved based on 5-order Lagrange interpolation methods.
+High-order interpolation methods may cause the Runge phenomenon \cite{fornberg2007runge} and bring the oscillation errors of functions.
+Thus, the top results in Fig. \ref{fig:pds_visualzation} exist obvious artifacts.
+We designed it to better demonstrate the effect of our proposed ERS.
+It implies that ERS can even be robust to the oscillation errors of the Runge phenomenon partially.